Hamish-MarshallDawson/F28WPWEBProgramming/README.md

 09/10/23 - Improved css to be more efficent and take advantages of classes and id's

 20/10/23 - developed the photography page that uses a flexbox and uses mutiple photos of my work as a background.
 Aiming to add a floating textbox explaining the site

+26/10/23 - Introduced html page for rss newsfeed. aiming to get it working with a bcc news feed